yogendra-rathore/cyberspeed-movies-app/README.md

 ## Step 2: Obtain the TMDB Movies API Key and Firebase Configuration

-Before starting the website, you will need to obtain the TMDB Movies API key and Firebase configuration.
-Follow these steps to obtain them and add them to your `.env` file.
+Before starting the website, you will need to obtain the IMDB Movies API key from Rapid API website.
+Follow these steps to obtain them.

 ### ▶️ Get Rapid API Key